Aswinpkrishnan94/stm32_baremetal/README.md

-The current repository includes bare-metal coding with an STM32f446re board.
+The current repository includes bare-metal coding and HAL with STM32f446re Nucleo board and STM32H753zi Nucleo board